eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 To support the development of a reference implementation of a Wallet Solution and to pilot its usage across different priority use cases, the Commission launched a call for proposals on 22<sup>nd</sup> February 2022 under the Digital Europe Programme to pilot use cases for the EUDI Wallet ecosystem at a large-scale.

-The objective of the Large-Scale Pilots (LSP) call is to support the piloting of the EUDI Wallet ecosystem around a range of use-cases involving both public and private sector stakeholders.
+The objective of the Large-Scale Pilots (LSP) call is to support the piloting of the EUDI Wallet ecosystem around a range of use cases involving both public and private sector stakeholders.
 The LSPs will test the EUDI Wallet ecosystem in both national and cross-borders contexts and integrate with the iterative development of the reference application.

 The works of the LSPs will be aligned with the ARF, which will guide pilot system design and architecture development together with the release of the reference implementation.